felixchenfy/Monocular-Visual-Odometry/README.md

 [1.
 VO video, with optimization on single frame]( https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_with_opti.mp4)
 [2.
 VO video, no optimization](https://github.com/felixchenfy/Monocular-Visual-Odometry-Data/blob/master/result/vo_no_opti.mp4)
-With bundle adjustment (only on camera pose, and single frame), the result improves, as you can see that the shape of the estimated trajectory is very closer to the truth trajectory.
+With bundle adjustment (Only on camera pose, and single frame.
+TODO: ADD A GIF OF OPTIMIZING MULTIPLE FRAMES.), the result improves, as you can see that the shape of the estimated trajectory is very closer to the truth trajectory.

-TODO: Debug BA, why I failed to optimize map points at the same time.

 # 6. Reference